gran4/gran4/README.md

 Hi there! 👋 I'm Grant Hur, a Python developer with a passion for AI and seeking internship opportunities.
 Currently, I'm working on a stock predictor bot project [Stock-Bot-Predicter-AI](https://github.com/gran4/Stock-Bot-Predicter-AI) to predict stock market trends.

-### 🤝 Seeking exciting summer internship opportunities in the San Jose area

 📬
 <a href="https://www.linkedin.com/in/grant-hur-68a71a26a/">
     <img src="https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=linkedin">